fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

   must be referred by the recipientCareTeam extension, and the receiver deleted (both can take place in the same PATCH operation).
 A personal note may be updated by the sender, but not by the recipient.

-An ehealth-message may refer related resources (eg. Device, CarePlan, Appointment etc) using the "topic" field, no matter which category it is.
+An ehealth-message may refer related resources (eg. Device, CarePlan, Appointment etc) using the "about" field, no matter which category it is.
 Different instances of ehealth-message may be logically organized into "threads" by assigning the same thread-id in the provided extension.
 Similarly, they may be organized in a group (eg. group messages) by assigning the same group-id in that extension.
 The message subject may be provided in the title extension, and